 Wait for the roots to grow

-Luckily String of Hearts vine cuttings grow roots pretty quickly so you should start to see two delicate roots pop out from the node after a few weeks.
+Luckily these vine cuttings grow roots pretty quickly so you should start to see two delicate roots pop out from the node after a few weeks.
 It can be a little unpredictable though and some cuttings will be a lot faster than others.
 You can use rooting gel to help the roots grow quicker but it’s an optional step.

 Plant your cuttings into fresh potting mix

-Once the roots on your String of Hearts cutting are a few centimetres long it’s time to pot them into soil.
+Once the roots on your cutting are a few centimetres long it’s time to pot them into soil.
 Don’t worry if the roots are still very delicate, this is normal for String of Hearts plants which is why they are so sensitive to overwatering.

 We recommend using a high-quality potting mix like this one from Miracle Gro to make sure your cuttings are getting the right mix of nutrients.
 Carefully place your cuttings a few centimetres into the soil, making sure not to damage the newly formed roots as they will be very delicate.
 We also like to simply pop the cuttings back into the mother plant so it becomes a little fuller.

-Now that your vines are pot nicely into soil, you can go back to your usual String of Hearts care routine and soon those vines will be long enough to propagate again!
+Now that your vines are pot nicely into soil, you can go back to your usual care routine.

-Propagate a String of Hearts plant directly into potting mix
+How to propagate a String of Hearts directly into potting mix

-We wanted to keep this method of propagating a String of Hearts plants separate from the water cuttings method as there are a few different ways you can do this.
+We wanted to keep this method separate from the water cuttings method as there are a few different ways you can do this.

 Choose a vine to propagate